AliceO2Group/analysis-framework/docs/tutorials/creatingTables.md

       DECLARE_SOA_DYNAMIC_COLUMN (Name, Getter, ...);
       </b>
       <div>
         Declares a column of type `Name`.
 The column elements are dynamically computed with the lambda provided as third argument to the declaration.
 This also determines the type of the elements.
-Dynamic columns can be attached to exising tables (see tutorial <a href="extendedTables.html">Extending Tables</a>).
+Dynamic columns can be attached to existing tables (see tutorial <a href="extendedTables.html">Extending Tables</a>).

         <table style="width:100%">
           <tr>
             <th> Method </th>